underscoreio/essential-scala/src/pages/intro/literals.md

 Don't confuse a literal with the value it evaluates to!
 The literal expression is the representation in the program text before the program is run, and the value is the representation in the computer's memory after the program has run.

-If you have prior programming experience, particularly Java experience, the literals in Scala should be familiar to you:
+If you have prior programming experience, particularly Java experience, the literals in Scala should be familiar to you.

 ### Numbers